lfit/releng-global-jjb/docs/best-practices.rst

 If we do not declare a default in the :ref:`job-template <job-template>` then JJB will fallback to checking the "defaults configuration".

-This means that the precendence of defaults is as follows:
+This means that the precedence of defaults is as follows:

 1. User-provided
 2. Job Template